 The death of a family member can be overwhelming and heartbreaking.
 Anyone who has lost a family member understands how important it is to focus on your and your family’s wellbeing after the unexpected loss.
 Whenever another person’s carelessness causes a fatal injury, they can be held liable by the decedent’s family in a wrongful death claim.

 However, wrongful death cases can be very complex.
-Even if a plaintiff can demonstrate that the victim in the case is now deceased due to the actions of the defendant, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.
+Even if a plaintiff can demonstrate that accident was caused by another person’s negligence, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.

 An Omaha wrongful death lawyer could help surviving family members pursue wrongful death cases against private citizens, corporations, and insurance companies.
 The experienced injury lawyers at Berry Law handle every case with compassion and determination, and they will work to collect the full compensation needed to protect your family’s financial future.